hydrusnetwork/hydrus/docs/developer_api.md

 Response:
 :   200 and no content.

 If you specify a file service, the file will only be deleted from that location.
-Only local file domains are allowed (so you can't delete from a file repository or unpin from ipfs yet).
-It defaults to _all my files_, which will delete from all local services (i.e. force sending to trash).
-Sending 'all local files' on a file already in the trash will trigger a physical file delete.
+Only local file domains are allowed (so you can't delete from a file repository or unpin from ipfs yet), or the umbrella `all my files` and `all local files` domains.
+It defaults to `all my files`, which will delete from all local services (i.e. force sending to trash).
+Sending `all local files` on a file already in the trash will trigger a physical file delete.

 ### **POST `/add_files/undelete_files`** { id="add_files_undelete_files" }